cirosantilli/jekyll-cheat/index.md

 ---
 title: index title
 layout: layout0
+list:
+- a: a0
+  b: b0
+- a: a1
+  b: b2
 ---

 `site.markdown` = {{ site.markdown  }}

+Also includes Liquid specific information.

 #TOC

-Does not seem to be currently possible server side on any Github Pages supported Markdown engine.
+Does not seem to be currently possible server side on any GitHub Pages supported Markdown engine.

 So lets just JS it up: